 |Step 9||Day 20||Feedback|

 Tasks are also defined for the Customer Success Manager and the customer.
 Once all steps are followed, the customer crosses specific milestones.
+If you wish to get an actionable plan for setting up your Onboarding process, check out the Customer Onboarding Framework here!

 But customer onboarding is not complete only if all the tasks or the milestones are crossed.
 The onboarding process is successful only if the customer has achieved value.
 So if the customer has crossed the milestones but not viewed the forecast report, that means the onboarding process is not successful.